Lufkin Independent School District

 Lufkin Independent School District is a public school district based in Lufkin, Texas (USA).
 In addition to the city of Lufkin, Lufkin ISD serves a small portion of Burke.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Schools

 In the 2017-2018 school year, the district had students in 15 schools.
-(A 75 million dollar bond was passed May 5, 2018 to build a new middle school facility, and high school gym.)
+(A 75 million dollar bond was passed on May 5, 2018, to build a new middle school facility, and high school gym.)